 Do you really need a broker next time you renew a lease?
 Perhaps you consider yourself a good negotiator.
-Maybe you’re completely happy where you are, and have a good relationship with your landlord.
-So what’s in it for you to use a broker?
+Maybe you're completely happy where you are and have a good relationship with your landlord.
+So, what's in it for you to use a broker?

 In a word, plenty.
 The "golden rule" of real estate negotiation is: Leverage = Time + Options.
 Unless you have full time to commit to pursuing the optimum deal, and you are fully aware of all the opportunities both in your market and within your current landlord relationship, you're likely going to leave savings and favorable conditions on the table.
 Here are the Top 7 reasons to use not just a broker, but an experienced broker, trained and specializing in tenant representation.